 - Use ‘Mute’ – Lucy Chambers highly recommends using this feature built into Gmail.
 If a thread is becoming tedious and there are too many responses, just mute it.
 Note that in Thunderbird you can also select Message->Ignore Thread.

 - Use ‘Snooze’ – Ruth Miller loves being able to get an email to reappear in her inbox at a later time.
-This forces her to really consider when she’s going to get back to something, and creates a good kind of pressure to respond when messages come back.
-This is a feature in Mailbox and a few others (not in Thunderbird or OS X Mail, sadly).
+This forces her to really consider when she’s going to get back to something and creates a good kind of pressure to respond when messages come back.
+Sadly this is not a common feature in mail clients.

 Get a good view